Sheschire/cub3D/README.md

 # PokeCub3D
 I added some bonus in my cub3d project that transforms the game into a POKEMON game !
 The goal is to capture the 2 legendaries Pokemon hidden in the game.
-You also have to evolve all 3 Hericendre into Typhlosion to finish the game !
+You also have to evolve all 3 Cyndaquil into Typhlosion to finish the game !
 All the controls are written on the home screen, so have a good look ! ;)

 # How to get the code